LironEr/bundlemon/README.md

 - Set max size for files, will fail build if exceeded
 - Compare files to base branch
+- Set max increase allowed in percentage from base branch, will fail build if exceeded
 - Supports multiple CI
 - Integrates with Github, can post build status & comment with detailed information